-- this policy - the causes, symptoms and treatment of anaphylaxis - the identities of students with a medical condition that relates to allergies and the potential for anaphylactic reaction, and where their medication is located - how to use an adrenaline autoinjector, including hands on practice with a trainer adrenaline autoinjector - the school's general first aid and emergency response procedures - the location of, and access to, adrenaline autoinjectors that have been provided by parents or purchased by the school for general use.
+- this policy. - the causes, symptoms, and treatment of anaphylaxis. - the identities of students with a medical condition that relates to allergies and the potential for anaphylactic reaction, and where their medication is located. - how to use an adrenaline autoinjector, including hands on practice with a trainer adrenaline autoinjector. - the school's general first aid and emergency response procedures. - the location of, and access to, adrenaline autoinjectors that have been provided by parents or purchased by the school for general use.

-When a new student enrols at Gembrook Primary School who is at risk of anaphylaxis, the Principal will develop an interim plan in consultation with the student's parents, which will be reviewed annually, and ensure that appropriate staff are trained and briefed as soon as possible.
+When a new student enrols at Gembrook Primary School who is at risk of anaphylaxis, the Principal will develop an interim plan in consultation with the student's parents and ensure that appropriate staff are trained and briefed as soon as possible.

-A record of staff training courses and briefings will be maintained by the assistant principal and office staff through the OHS Training Register and the school's online Emergency Management Plan.
+A record of staff training courses and briefings will be maintained by the assistant principal and office staff through the school's online Emergency Management Plan.